 If you do plan to enroll in forbearance or deferment programs with your lenders, ask questions to be sure you understand all the terms.
 Good questions to ask might include whether the lender will still assess fees, how interest is calculated, and how the lender will report your account to the credit reporting agencies while it is in the hardship program.
 Then, try to develop a plan for when the accommodations end.
-There are guidelines for federally backed loans like mortgages and student loans thanks to the CARES Act, but relief options provided by private lenders may vary.
+There are guidelines for federally backed loans like mortgages and student loans thanks to stimulus relief packages, but relief options provided by private lenders may vary.
 Be sure to get all agreements in writing so you have the information you need to build a plan for restarting postponed payments later.

 Guard against fraud

 With new and sometimes confusing information out there about stimulus checks and small business loans, the environment is ripe with opportunity for fraudsters.
 The TransUnion Consumer Financial Hardship study found that a quarter of Americans know they’ve been targets of digital fraud schemes related to COVID-19.
 If someone gets access to important information like your Social Security number, they can wreak havoc on your finances and credit health.
-Be especially cautious right now with communications related to the CARES Act and stimulus checks.
+Be especially cautious right now with communications related to stimulus checks.
 Remember, no government organization will ask you to share sensitive information over phone, email or text message.
 Only use official government websites when submitting information online.